schlessinger-lab/pyvol/_sources/load_previous.rst.txt

 Loading Previous Results
 ========================

-PyMOL can not load custom CGO objects back into sessions correctly, so any PyMOL session containing PyVOL surfaces will have issues.
+PyMOL cannot load custom CGO objects back into sessions correctly, so any PyMOL session containing PyVOL surfaces will have issues.
 PyMOL log files can be used but can take a while to run on slower computers.

 .. figure:: _static/loading_parameters_gui.png
   :align: center